Wahl (noble family): History

+Until the expropriation of all German landowners by the newly founded republics of Estonia and Latvija in 1919/1920 the Wahl family owned the following estates and mansions: In Livonia: (Estonian district): Pajus with Luik, Addafer, Tappik with Toifer and Lane, Lustifer with Kalliküll, Surgefer, Wihelninenhof with Eduardshof and Karlswald, Neu Nursie, Quellenhof; (Latvijan district): Alt and Neu-Annenhof with Hermannshof.
+In Estonia: Annia, Assick with Wahlhof and Island Schildau.
+In Kurland: Blieden with Aahof.
+Altogether about 50,000 Hectar.
+All estates owned only for a short time are not mentioned.
+After the German reunification in Germany: Lausnitz in Thuringia and Friedrichsruh in Mecklenburg.

 All estates were expropriated in 1919 as part of the Estonian land reform.
 All branches of the von Wahl family left Estonia and Latvia during the Second World War and emigrated to Germany, Spain, Canada, United States, Chile, and Australia.

 Coat of arms

 The Scottish coat of arms, which was also used by the Swedish Duwalls, fell into oblivion in the Baltic branch of the family and was replaced by the new coat of arms awarded in 1795.